Steps To Resilience

 And what a difference it can make...but, don't take our word for it, take theirs...

 So, what is Steps To Resilience and how does it work?

-Young people are supported across 16 weeks.
-The programme, which includes both group work and 1:1 support, features a series of interactive workshops delivered over nine weeks, with a three day residential in week 10 to practise their new skills, as well as pre and post programme support.
-We are also running a remote version online during the pandemic.
+Young people are supported across 10 weeks.
+The programme, which includes both group work and 1:1 support, features a series of interactive workshops, with a three-day residential in week nine.

 Steps To Resilience helps young people to:

 - Have better physical, mental and emotional health

 We use techniques that young people can identify with such as using technology to mirror real-life situations which may trigger fear or anxiety then supporting participants to practice techniques to better manage these emotions.